nad7wf/AccuTool/example_data/demo_1/README.md

 ### Description

-Population structure suppression and variable amounts of missing data can occasionally cause the best Tagging SNP to have a poorer p-value than another associated SNP.
 This demo shows how the AccuTool can be used to select the Tagging SNP with the strongest association to a real phenotype.
 To illustrate this, we use phenotype data for early pod shatter downloaded from the Germplasm Resources Information Network (GRIN).
 By design, the AccuTool does not account for population structure, so this analysis should only be performed on the set of SNPs contained within a phenotype-associated region identified from a MLM-GWAS.

 ### Instructions